 fun or pleasant, but required Him to take on the cross.
 So too, husbands

 sometimes require their wives to do difficult things.
-This kind of speech is
+Speech about women

-talking about this is to use some of the most blasphemous combination of words
+talking about this is to some the most blasphemous use of the English language.

-not seem as bad as telling women they needed to submit to their husbands.
+not be as bad as telling women to submit to their husbands.

 These are fighting words!
-There are some men that are total jerks; women are not
+Granted, there are some men who are total jerks, and

-obligated to submit to their abuse, for Paul is talking about that which is fitting
+no women should submit to their abuse, but Paul is talking about that which is fitting

 in the Lord.
-If the expectation of the husband is appropriate, then it is
+If the husband is God-fearing and Christ-like, then it is

 fitting for the woman to submit to him, but if the husband acts unseemly (1Cor

-13-5), the woman has no obligation to submit to his stupidity and brutality,
+13-5), the woman has no obligation to submit to his stupidity and brutality.
+In

-repents and believes in Jesus.
-In this case, she shouldn't have married him in
+that case, she shouldn't have married the man in

 the first place (2Cor 6-14).